mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 ![](lambda_setup.png)
 - In memory, set it to 700mb+
 - In resources, add ML model as per below
-, Select S3 bucket where optimized model (i.e. Sagemaker Neo compliled) is located.
+, Select S3 bucket where optimized model (i.e. SageMaker Neo compiled) is located.
 Select bucket first from dropdown box and then model file
 ![](ml.png)
 - In lambda - under Resources, select "local", we will now setup local resource access.
 This is the access Lambda needs in order to access local resources such as temp folder, shared memory, shared cache etc. Please follow screenshot below
 ![](lra.png)